mcvinding/Github-crash-course/README.md

 We will start from the absolute beginning, assuming no prior experience with Git and (hopefully) reach a point where you can use it well enough for managing scientific projects on GitHub.

 ## Overview
 This crash course is a short lecture that introduce the basics of Git and GitHub and an online tutorial that covers the basics for using Git/GitHub.
 The handout slides from the lecture is in the folder `lecture_handouts`.

+See the document `Setup_guide.md` how to get started with GitHub if this is the first time you are using GitHub.
+Please make sure that you have gone though this setup guide before the workshop.

-The tutorial is in the folder `tutorial` and the folder `friday_toolbox` contains the code you will be working on during the tutorial exercise.
+The tutorial is in the file `Tutorial.md`.
+Click on the file above to get started.

+The folder `friday_toolbox` contains the code you will be working on during the tutorial exercise.

 ## Getting started